About Leath Group

 In the course of one fun and eclectic quarter, we may find ourselves recruiting on behalf of a client (conducting their pre-screening interviews), writing copy for a website, illustrating an animated opening sequence for a film, validating a behaviorally-anchored custom 360° instrument, designing a compensation system or organizational university, evaluating the programmatic efficacy of some third party’s curriculum in order to calculate a client’s ROI, facilitating a conference call with participants from three or four countries, applying make-up to an executive before the lights burn bright and the cameras roll, designing a tchotchke, an atomic-era movie poster, a comic book cover or 9’ long office desk, delivering a dozen training workshops describing strategy, customer service or leadership best practices, and providing an ergonomic & interior design plan for an engineering space where employees complain about the adverse effects of poor lighting, background noise, and limited privacy—each of which seems to have contributed, in part, to their highly stressful office environment and hemorrhaging turnover.

 Broadly speaking, we are a confederation of more than fifty like-minded and active practitioners in fields ranging from organizational development/human resources and the human sciences to art, design, communications, marketing, and advertising.
-Our primary areas of focus remain, as they have for twenty-four consecutive years, Strategy, Culture, Leadership, Change, and Communication, each of which merits precise integration and purposefulness, lest the fate of an enterprise be left to chance.
+Our primary areas of focus remain, as they have for twenty-five consecutive years, Strategy, Culture, Leadership, Change, and Communication, each of which merits precise integration and purposefulness, lest the fate of an enterprise be left to chance.
 (If interested, you can read more about these five Pillars and our Ideologies below.)